siberianfox/tinygwiki/JSON-Mode-Operation.md

 * Return the value of a single setting or state variable
 * Return the values of a group of settings or state variables (aka a Resource)
 * Set a single setting or state variable (note that most state variables are read-only)
 * Set a group of settings or state variables
 * Submit a block (line) of Gcode to perform any supported Gcode command
+* Special functions and actions;
-* Request a status report
+** Request a status report
-* Set status report format
+** Set status report contents
-* Run a self test
+** Run a self test
-* Reset parameters to defaults
+** Reset parameters to defaults

-Generally speaking, JSON requests are exactly like text mode requests except that they have a JSON wrapper.
 This is explained in the next sections.

 ###Reading Configuration Parameters (GET)